All About Couscous

 Types of Couscous

-One interesting thing I discovered is that there are three main types of couscous: Moroccan, Israeli, and Lebanese.
+I discovered that there are three main types: Moroccan, Israeli, and Lebanese.

 Moroccan couscous tends to be the tiniest grain and cooks the quickest.
-Most of us are familiar with this type of couscous and it is the most readily available.
+Most of us are familiar with this type of couscous, which is the most readily available.

 Some of My Favorite Ingredients